lightediand/primes/README.md

    ss = { (n√p)² | n ∈ ℕ, p ∈ ℙ }, or equivalently,

    ss = { n²p | n ∈ ℕ, p ∈ ℙ }.

+Difference is a similar program, but it instead writes a prime as the difference of two primes.
+It generates a list prime = k - j for each prime and creates a text file.